What is the new economy? Definition and meaning

 New economy – online companies

 Over the last few years, many 100% online companies have grown into large multinational corporations.
 Amazon.com, based in Seattle, Washington, USA, an electronic commerce and cloud computing giant, is today the biggest Internet-based retailer in the world.
-It reported $107 billion in revenue in 2015.
+It reported $538.046 billion in net sales in fiscal 2022.

 Facebook, a US for-profit corporation based in Menlo Park, California, is an online social media and social networking service giant.
 It became the fastest company in the Standard & Poor’s 500 Index to reach a market capitalization of $250 billion on July 13th, 2015.
-On March 31st, it reported over 1.65 billion monthly active users.
+It now has over three billion monthly active users (as of the second quarter of 2023).

-California-based Netflix, a multinational entertainment company that specializes in and provides streaming media and video on demand online, as well as DVD by mail, now has more than 93 million subscribers globally, including over 49 million in the USA.
+California-based Netflix, a multinational entertainment company that specializes in and provides streaming media and video on demand, reported 238.39 million paid subscribers worldwide as of the second quarter of 2023.

 Other businesses that have become huge internationally are, Uber, eBay, Expedia, Tencent, Alibaba, Baidu, Priceline Group, Yahoo, Salesforce, Twitter, Trip Advisor, and ASOS.